Mako Ishino: Childhood to 1977 debut

 Born to a family of five, two younger sisters.
 Her parents ran a company that manufactured handbags made with beads.
-She enrolled at the Catholic school in April 1973, situated in Amagasaki, Hyōgo.
+She enrolled at the Catholic school Yuri Gakuin Junior High School in April 1973, situated in Amagasaki, Hyōgo.
 After school she helped out with the home business.
-When she was 3rd year in junior high, she started taking lessons once a week at 's music school (then Hirao Masaaki kayō gakuin, Osaka campus).
+When she was 3rd year in junior high, she started taking lessons once a week at Masaaki Hirao's music school (then Hirao Masaaki kayō gakuin, Osaka campus).

 She moved on to Yuri Gakuin High School in April 1976.
 The father set a strict 4:30 pm curfew and needed to phone if running late due to extracurricular club activities.
 After being recruited to become singer, she transferred to Horikoshi High School (showbiz course) starting from the 3rd trimester of the 3rd (graduating) year of high school.

 She submitted her application to try out on the Star Tanjō! show in the 1st year of High School at the recommendation of a music school teacher, with the permission from the father who was certain she would not qualify anyway.
 Ishino made her TV appearance in Star Tanjō!
 (Osaka) in February 1977, singing Danièle Vidal's Tenshi no rakugaki ("Aime ceux qui t'aiment"), and becoming Osaka regional champion, with an overwhelming score of 530 points (1000 points are divided among 4 contestants).
 Then in the national grand tournament (Tokyo) that aired in April 1977, she became grand champion, which was followed by various agencies' offers to sign her.
 She decided to join Burning Production, which had already offered to sign her even she didn't become national champion.